C4ptainCrunch/thesis/source/index.rst

 than 3 seeds or in the current player's own pits, the turn of the player is ended without any capture.

-For example, if the bottom player plays the 4th pit in the following configuration he will be able to capture the opponent's 4th and 5th pits (highlighted in red in the second figure)
+For example, if the south player plays the 4th pit in the following configuration he will be able to capture the opponent's 4th and 5th pits (highlighted in red in the second figure)